Law Viewer

 (3) The Minister of Justice shall issue an order for correction under paragraphs (1) and (2) in writing with detailed grounds for such order and have it delivered to both the discriminator and the victim.

-(4) The Minister of Justice may request the Commission to provide necessary data for a correction order in order to order correction under paragraphs (1) and (2). <Newly Inserted on Dec.
+(4) The Minister of Justice may request the Commission to provide necessary data for a correction order in order to order correction under paragraphs (1) and (2). <Added on Dec.
 29, 2020>

-(5) Where the Minister of Justice issues an order for correction pursuant to paragraphs (1) and (2), the Minister shall notify the Commission of the details. <Newly Inserted on Dec.
+(5) Where the Minister of Justice issues an order for correction pursuant to paragraphs (1) and (2), the Minister shall notify the Commission of the details. <Added on Dec.
 29, 2020>

 (6) Matters necessary for the period, procedure, method, etc. for which the Minister of Justice orders measures necessary to correct discrimination shall be prescribed by Presidential Decree. <Amended on Dec.
 29, 2020>